About Ally

 as Ally sees him

-That intuition, refined over more than thirty years, has earned him the trust of leading voices in media, entertainment, and culture.
+This intuition, refined over more than twenty years, has earned him the trust of leading voices in media, entertainment, and culture.

-His award-winning photography has been published internationally in such publications as Time, Newsweek, Billboard, and The New York Times.
-His clients include, Paramount, Sony, Disney, NBC, PBS, CARE International, and The Luther Henderson Scholarship Foundation.
+His award-winning photography has been published internationally in Time, Newsweek, Billboard, The New York Times, and more.
+His clients include Paramount, Sony, Disney, NBC, PBS, CARE International and The Luther Henderson Scholarship Foundation.

-He lives and works in NYC and Milan.
+He lives and works in New York City and Milan.

 They first met over twenty years ago at the Uffizi Gallery in Florence, in front of Botticelli’s Birth of Venus.